-The capital requirement for the other financial sector entities has reduced over 2023.
+The capital requirement for the other financial sector entities has increased over 2024.

 E.2.2 Calculation of Minimum Consolidated Group SCR

 The MCGSCR is calculated as a floor to the Group SCR for the Method 1 consolidated insurance group.
 This is calculated as the sum of: